bioidiap/docs/instructions/development.md

 You can then `git push` your changes to GitLab and create a merge request with a description of the changes you made.

-A CI pipeline will then be run to ensure tests pass and the package can be built.
+A CI pipeline will be run to ensure `pre-commit` is valid, tests pass, and the package can be built.

 # Releasing a bob package